Cavorter/soda.guide/content/review/wild-bills-root-beer.md

 - wild-bills
 ---

 Quite sweet.
-Easy mint start gains butterscotch in the middle before transforming caramel for the end.
-The wintergreen graows throughout but never becomes overpowering.
+Easy mint start gains butterscotch in the middle before transforming into caramel for the end.
+The wintergreen grows throughout but never becomes overpowering.
 Fairly remarkable depth, including a lightly sour herbal note in the finish that adds rather than distracts.
 Recommended

 Purchased at [Tim and Tom's Speedy Market](https://www.timandtomsspeedymarket.com/).